Marvin Rittmüller

-Marvin Lee Rittmüller (born 7 March 1999) is a German footballer who plays as a defender for club 1860 Munich.
+Marvin Lee Rittmüller (born 7 March 1999) is a German professional footballer who plays as a defender for I liga club Stal Rzeszów.

 Career

 Rittmüller made his professional debut for 1.
 FC Heidenheim in the 2.
-Bundesliga on 27 September 2020, coming on as a substitute in the 57th minute for Florian Pick against FC St. Pauli, with the away match finishing as a 2–4 loss.
+Bundesliga on 27 September 2020, coming on as a substitute in the 57th minute for Florian Pick against FC St. Pauli, with the away match finishing as a 4–2 loss.

 On 1 September 2025, Rittmüller signed with 1860 Munich in 3.
 Liga.

+On 22 July 2026, Rittmüller joined Polish club Stal Rzeszów on a one-year contract.